PhotoboothProject/photobooth/faq/faq.md

 Yes, the **Hardware Button** feature enables to control Photobooth through hardware buttons connected to Raspberry GPIO pins .
 This works for directly connected screens and as well for WLAN connected screen (i.e. iPad).
 Configuration takes place in the admin settings - Hardware Button section.

 The Hardware Button functionality supports two separate modes of operation (select via admin panel):
-- **Button Mode**: Distinct hardware buttons can be connected to distinct GPIOs.
+- **Buttons**: Distinct hardware buttons can be connected to distinct GPIOs.
 Each button will trigger a separate functionality (i.e. take photo).
-- **Rotary Mode**: A rotary encoder connected to GPIOs will drive the input on the screen.
+- **Rotary Encoder**: A rotary encoder connected to GPIOs will drive the input on the screen.
 This enables to use the rotary to scroll through the Photobooth UI buttons, and click to select actions.

-Modes can not be combined.
+Both buttons and rotary encoder controls can be combined.

-In any mode, Photobooth will watch GPIOs for a PIN_DOWN event - so the hardware button needs to pull the GPIO to ground, for to trigger.
+Photobooth will watch GPIOs for a PIN_DOWN event - so the hardware button needs to pull the GPIO to ground, for to trigger.
 This requires the GPIOs to be configured in PULLUP mode - always.

 Troubleshooting / Debugging: